 (Director of Motorsports, Mazda North American Operations)

-“My son RC Enerson, who is 15 years old, started in the National Class of the Cooper Tires USF2000 Championship and we couldn’t be happier.
+“My son RC Enerson, who was 15 years old, started in the National Class of the Cooper Tires USF2000 Championship and we couldn’t be happier.
 I would recommend, as my son did, people moving up through karting would go to a 2-liter school and get some skills and come to USF2000 for the experience.
 You will truly get to run with the best drivers that are moving up through the Mazda Road to Indy, and RC will be running next year in the Championship Class after the great experience that he has running with these people that are going to be moving up, the top drivers in USF2000.
 We are thrilled to be here.
 It is the best run series that I have been involved in.”

 "The USF2000 series was a lot of fun.
 The people were real nice to work with, and I thought they took good care of Larry [Foyt] when he ran there."